FreeCAD/FreeCAD-documentation/wiki/Face_API.md

-# TopoShape API
+# Face API

-TopoShape is the OpenCasCade topological shape wrapper.
+TopoShapeFace is the OpenCasCade topological face wrapper
-Sub-elements such as vertices, edges or faces are accessible as:
-* Vertex#, where # is in range(1, number of vertices)
-* Edge#, where # is in range(1, number of edges)
-* Face#, where # is in range(1, number of faces)